vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Somarārairatas-HV II.
 557-566 (only two), Vratarka folio

 379b-382b, SmK 149, VKD 437–443.
-General rule is; begin on the first Monday of Sr., Vai., K., or Mārg. ; worship of Siva and total fast or nakta on that day; VKD gives an elaborate procedure of Somavāravrata and its udyāpana.
+General rule is; begin on the first Monday of Sr., Vai., K., or Mārg. ; worship of Śiva and total fast or nakta on that day; VKD gives an elaborate procedure of Somavāravrata and its udyāpana.

 The Mondays in Śr. are regarded specially holy even now.
 Somavrata-(1) when the 8th in any pakṣa falls on a Monday

-one should worship Siva, the right side of the idol represent ing Siva and left side Hari and the Moon; bathe the linga with pañcāmṛta, apply sandalwood and camphor to right side and to the left saffron, aguru, uśīra; nīrājana with 25 lights of the God and the Devi; dinner to brāhmanas with their wives; for a year or five years; KKV 269–271, HV I. 829-831 ( from Kālikā); (2) on Vai. pūrnimā fill a copper vessel with water, put image of Saṅkara therein and cover it with cloth and worship with gandha and flowers and donate with the words 'may Mahādeva, lord of the world, who assumes the form of the Moon, be pleased with me'; KKV 353, HV II.
+one should worship Śiva, the right side of the idol represent ing Śiva and left side Hari and the Moon; bathe the linga with pañcāmṛta, apply sandalwood and camphor to right side and to the left saffron, aguru, uśīra; nīrājana with 25 lights of the God and the Devi; dinner to brāhmanas with their wives; for a year or five years; KKV 269–271, HV I. 829-831 ( from Kālikā); (2) on Vai. pūrnimā fill a copper vessel with water, put image of Śhaṅkara therein and cover it with cloth and worship with gandha and flowers and donate with the words 'may Mahādeva, lord of the world, who assumes the form of the Moon, be pleased with me'; KKV 353, HV II.
 174-175, KR 166-167 (all quoting Bhav.); (3) on su.
-2nd tithi one should donate vessel containing salt to a brābmapa; for a year; at end donate a cow; goes to Sivaloka; KKV 451 ( 59th Sastivrata from Mat.
+2nd tithi one should donate vessel containing salt to a brābmapa; for a year; at end donate a cow; goes to Śivaloka; KKV 451 ( 59th Sastivrata from Mat.
 101. 81 ), HV I. 389 (from Pad.); (4) when 8th tithi falls on Robiṇi naksatra, perform this; bathe Siya with pañcāmsta and apply camphor or sandalwood paste to the linga or image and worship with white flowers; offer naivedya of jar of milk mixed with white ground sugar; jāgara; yields long life, fame etc.; HV 1.
 863 (from Kālottara ); (5) fast on M. śu.
 14th and on 15th apply (to the linga) a blanket of ghee from top to the vedi; donate a pair of dark cows; jāgara with songs and dance; HV II.
-239–240 (from Bhav.); (6) on the first Monday in Mārg. śu., or Cai. or on any Monday when an intense impulse to worship arises; worship Siva with white flowers (like Mālati, Kunda &c.), apply
+239–240 (from Bhav.); (6) on the first Monday in Mārg. śu., or Cai. or on any Monday when an intense impulse to worship arises; worship Śiva with white flowers (like Mālati, Kunda &c.), apply

 List of vratas

 455

 sandalwood paste (to image or linga), offer naivedya; homa; rewards of performance of nakta on Monday in the months from Mārg, described; HV II.
-558-566 (from Skanda); (7) on each Monday eight brīhmaṇas to be treated to dinner for a year; at and a silver image of Siva to be made and donated; worship of Siva and Umā with mantra 'tat puruṣāya vidmaho' (Maitrā.
+558-566 (from Skanda); (7) on each Monday eight brīhmaṇas to be treated to dinner for a year; at and a silver image of Śiva to be made and donated; worship of Śiva and Umā with mantra 'tat puruṣāya vidmaho' (Maitrā.
 S. II, 9, 1, Tai. Ār.
 X. 46 );

 Pad.
 IV.
 108. 82-90.
 Somāyana-vrata--for a month; consists in subsisting on the milk

 of all four udders of a cow for seven days; for seven days on milk of three udders, then seven days more on milk of one udder and fast for the next three days; destroys all sins.

 Mārkandeya q. by Mit. on Yāj.
 III.
-324. Somāstamivrata-tithivrata; Siva and Umā are deities; on 9th
+324. Somāstamivrata-tithivrata; Śiva and Umā are deities; on 9th

-tithi with Monday worship of Siva and Umā at night; bathing image with pañcagavya; worship Siva under the names Vāmadeva and others; apply sandalwood paste and camphor to the right side of image and saffron and Turuska (olibanum) to the left; place sapphire on Devi's head and pearl on Siva's head and worship with white and red flowers; homa of sesame with the name Sadyojāta; HV I. 833-835 (from Skanda).
+tithi with Monday worship of Śiva and Umā at night; bathing image with pañcagavya; worship Śiva under the names Vāmadeva and others; apply sandalwood paste and camphor to the right side of image and saffron and Turuska (olibanum) to the left; place sapphire on Devi's head and pearl on Śiva's head and worship with white and red flowers; homa of sesame with the name Sadyojāta; HV I. 833-835 (from Skanda).
 Bhay.
-U. 59 describes this vrata almost in the same words (1-23 ); Vāmadeva, Sadyojāta, Aghora, Tatpūruṣa, Iśāna are the five faces (or forms) of Siva.
+U. 59 describes this vrata almost in the same words (1-23 ); Vāmadeva, Sadyojāta, Aghora, Tatpūruṣa, Iśāna are the five faces (or forms) of Śiva.

 Vide Tai. Ār.
 X. 43-47.
 Saukhyavrata,on 8th or 11th or 14th of M. observe ekabhakta

 and donate white garments, sandals, blanket, umbrella, water and a cup to one who is in want of these; HV II.
 440

 (from Bhav.).
-Saugandhyavrata-this is a ștuvrata; Siva and Keśava deities;
+Saugandhyavrata-this is a ștuvrata; Śiva and Keśava deities;

-give up use of flowers in Hemanta and Sisira and of three kinds of pattras ( fragrant substances) on Phā. pūrpimā and donate some gold with the words 'May Siva and Keśava
+give up use of flowers in Hemanta and Sisira and of three kinds of pattras ( fragrant substances) on Phā. pūrpimā and donate some gold with the words 'May Śiva and Keśava

 be pleased'; HV II.
 860. Saubhāgyatstiyāvrata-41) on 3rd tithi of Phā. su. observe nakta